 Maize (Zea mays) plays a vital role in supporting human life, serving as a key grain crop, livestock feed, and an important source of bioethanol energy (Klopfenstein, 2013).
 Maize yields in Ghana are relatively low when compared to develop countries.
 The national average yield is estimated at about 1.7 Mt per hectare (Abdulai et al., 2013).
 This is mainly due to the limited input of fertilizers and irrigation facilities in the maize production (Barimah et al., 2014).

 In the last few years, yields have further declined in many parts of the country (Braimoh & Vlek, 2006).
-Although other contributing factors exist, increasing temperatures and irregularity in rainfall has been cited as the primary cause of the continuous reduction in yields (Barimah et al., 2014).
+Although other contributing factors exist, increasing temperatures and irregularity in rainfall has been cited as the primary cause of the continuous reduction in yields (Barimah et al., 2014; Owusu-Sekyere et al 2011a).

-Similar findings were reported by Owusu-Sekyere et al. (2011a).
 Maize yields across the Cape Coast metropolis within the coastal savannah zone declined over the last 16 years.
 This was attributed to reduction in rainfall amounts and changes in the start of the rainfall season.
 The decline in maize yields is also being experienced in the Mfantseman area of the Central Region.
 Declining rainfall amounts and rising average temperatures have been suggested as probable causes for yield decreases (Owusu-Sekyere et al., 2011b).
-Several other studies (Adjei-Nsiah & Kermah, 2012; Agbeve et al., 2011; Fosu-Mensah et al., 2012) have reported similar declines in crop yields including maize across the different agro-ecological zones in the country.
+Several other studies (Adjei-Nsiah & Kermah, (2012); Agbeve et al., (2011); Fosu-Mensah et al. (2012) have reported similar declines in crop yields including maize across the different agro-ecological zones in the country.
 Although other reasons were cited, the changing climatic parameters were proposed as the main cause for the yield decline.

 Regional Variations in Ghana